justinkelly/justinkelly.github.io/_posts/2017-07-13-Hacking-consumer-AI-for-Library-Discovery.md

 }
 ```

-Once enteren click the Save Model and then Build Model buttons in the top menu and proceded to the enxt section
+Once entered click the `Save Model` and then `Build Model` buttons in the top menu and proceded to the next section

 **Configuration**